A proof of approximate controllability of the 3D Navier-Stokes system via a linear test: Introduction

 where $ h: J_T\times \T^3\to \R^3$ is a given smooth function and~$\eta$ is a control taking values in some subspace $\HH \subset H^k(\T^3,\R^3)$, $k\ge 3$.~The subspace $\HH$ incorporates different constraints that might be imposed on the control; in the examples considered in this paper, it gives the Fourier modes that are directly perturbed by the control force.
 We are mostly interested here by the situation when $\HH$ is a finite-dimensional subspace not depending~on~the~viscosity.

-Projecting Eq.~\eqref{0.1} to the space~$H$ of divergence-free vector fields with zero mean~value (see~\eqref{0.9}), we~eliminate the pressure term from the problem and obtain an evolution equation for the velocity field: This equation is supplemented with the initial condition
+Projecting Eq.~\eqref{0.1} to the space~$H$ of divergence-free vector fields with zero mean~value (see~\eqref{0.9}) and assuming that $h(t)$ and $\eta(t)$ belong to $H$ for any~$t\in J_T$, we~eliminate the pressure term from the problem and obtain an evolution equation for the velocity field: This equation is supplemented with the initial condition

 Recall that, for any~$u_0\in H^k=H^k(\T^3,\R^3)\cap H$, problem~\eqref{0.2},~\eqref{0.3} has a unique local-in-time strong solution (see Section~\ref{S:1.1}).